-Many of history’s most enduring and significant works of art have been made possible through the practice of patronage.
+From European to American art, many of history’s most enduring and significant works of art have been made possible through the practice of art patronage.
 The tradition dates back to ancient times, starting with state and church-funded projects and eventually evolving over the centuries to a new class of wealthy aristocrats and merchants.
-Artists have relied on these patrons to support their livelihoods and promote their artistic output, and patronage was essential for artists from Michelangelo to Matisse.
-Read on to learn about some of the greatest patrons in the history of Western art.
+Artists have relied on these patrons to support their livelihoods and promote their artistic output, and art patronage was essential for artists from Michelangelo to Matisse.
+Read on to learn about some of the greatest art patrons in the history of Western art.

 The Medici Family

 The Medici family was an Italian banking and political dynasty that rose to prominence during the 15th century in Florence.
 Their wealth and influence during the Italian Renaissance were immense, and they are largely the reason that the Renaissance began and was centered in Florence.
-Over several generations, the family funded the work of practically every Renaissance artist imaginable, including Leonardo da Vinci, Michelangelo and Raphael.
+Over several generations, the family funded the work of practically every Renaissance artist imaginable, including Leonardo da Vinci, Michelangelo and Raphael––all of which made significant contributions to Italian art culture.
 Eventually, the family would produce four popes and enjoy marriages with many of Europe’s leading royal families.
-The family was led by Cosimo III de’ Medici, the Grand Duke of Tuscany who enjoyed an unprecedented 53-year-long reign.
+The family was led by Cosimo III de’ Medici, the Grand Duke of Tuscany, who enjoyed an unprecedented 53-year-long reign.
 He was generous with the family fortune, contributing much of it to improving and enriching Florence’s cultural life.
-He specifically funded Brunelleschi’s famed Duomo of the Santa Maria del Fiore and patronized artists such as Donatello, Ghiberti and Fra Angelico.
+He specifically funded Brunelleschi’s famed Duomo of the Santa Maria del Fiore and patronized emerging artists such as Donatello, Ghiberti and Fra Angelico.

 Remembered as one of the most important and visionary art collectors and dealers of the 19th century, Paul Durand-Ruel was purchasing Impressionist paintings when the larger art establishment was shunning them.
 The financial success, stability and notoriety that many of the greatest Impressionists enjoyed were due in large part to Durand-Ruel, who was an unwavering champion of their new, modern style.
 He was an early buyer of paintings from Claude Monet, Camille Pissarro, Pierre Auguste Renoir and others, seeing their artistic value — and the potential to earn money for himself as their dealer.

 Over the course of 40 years, Durand-Ruel purchased approximately 1,500 Renoirs, 1,000 Monets, 800 Pissarros, 200 Manets and 400 each of works by Degas, Sisley and Cassatt, and mounted exhibitions of their works across Europe and the United States.
 He was met with the same criticism the Impressionists themselves endured until a wildly successful 1886 exhibition in New York, where he was instead met with enthusiasm and open wallets.
-This blockbuster success did a great deal to change the minds of European art collectors, turning the tide for Impressionism and changing the face of modern art and modern art dealing forever.
+This blockbuster success did a great deal to change the minds of European art collectors, turning the tide for Impressionism and changing the face of modern and contemporary art forever.

 Albert C. Barnes